David-L-Garcia/Ciphers/Caesar Cipher/V0.1/README.md

-This is the very first version of the caesar cypher. it works, but still need to work on error analysis.
+This is the very first version of the caesar cypher.
+It works, but still need to work on error handling.